 Nobody has to suffer from bad experiences and unfavourable facts for a long time.
 If you do, it is because of the power you give to the pain, what has the advantage that you’re able to change it.

-For me, the bad and my suffering was inextricably linked for many – too many – years.
+For me, bad and my suffering was inextricably linked for many – too many – years.
 I took the context of: “I have experienced something bad, and therefore it is natural and inevitable that I must suffer,” as mandatory.
 I was mistaken.

 Longlasting grief is no duty.

-We can help ourselves by formulating our wishes, with which we associate a solution to our grief and more personal freedom, as separate sentences and asking Katie’s four questions.
+We can help ourselves by formulating our wishes, with which we associate a solution to our grief and more personal freedom, as separate sentences and then ask Katie’s four questions.

-As I tried out The Work, I learned that the sentence I wanted to work with must be formulated correctly when one or other of my attempts went nowhere.
+As I tried out The Work, I learned that the stressful thought I wanted to work with must be formulated correctly when one or other of my attempts went nowhere.
 It is important not to give up at such moments.
 Stay tuned is worth it.
-If you mentally engage with your convictions and sorrows, you will get the right and most severe sentence sooner or later, and the knot that you did not have before can break away with The Work.
+If you mentally engage with your convictions and sorrows, you will get the right and most important thought sooner or later, and the knot that you did not have before can break away with The Work.
 And that is a relatively short time compared to the period during which one has suffered his conviction.
 Different individual negative beliefs are considered and questioned individually.
 Thus, they are made clear as allegations that, in more detail, no longer exist.

 In the following two examples, I have applied the four questions from Katie (in italics) to one of my negative beliefs at that time.
 Katie’s questions are also on the worksheet “Examine Conviction” I found on The Work and come from her book, “Loving What Is“: